 Best Time to Visit

 Although constant drizzle often characterizes the days of the Wet seasons (March to May and August to December), this is when the park’s environment is beautifully lush and you can greet migratory birds as they pass through.
-For chimpanzee tracking, though, visit when the park’s trails are more solid underfoot in the drier months.
+For chimpanzee trekking, though, visit when the park’s trails are more solid underfoot in the drier months.

 Want to Visit Queen Elizabeth NP?

-Queen-Elizabeth-NP Safari Reviews
+Queen Elizabeth NP Safari Reviews

 - Expert Rating